maccuaa/formsy-react-2/README.md

 // Using your new component

-class MyForm extends React.component {
+class MyForm extends React.Component {
   state = {
     formIsValid: false
   }